College Code: SC

 • Students should also consult AP.5 Undergraduate Policies for information concerning university-wide requirements for undergraduate degrees.

 All students are responsible for meeting with their academic advisor and reviewing their transcripts and degree audits regularly to ensure that they are correct and meet all requirements.
 Transfer students are encouraged to meet with their academic advisor prior to registering for classes in order to review their transcripts and course equivalencies.
-In some cases, students may need to earn more than 120 credits to complete all of the requirements.
+In some cases, students may need to earn more than 120 credits to complete all of the degree requirements.

 More information regarding the undergraduate programs administered by the college is available on the college's website.